mparlaktuna/design_patterns/documentation/dive_into_design_patterns.md

 ### Singleton

 This is a bad implementation.
 Use Meyer's singleton instead.
 Read more from his book explain why and add here.

+## Structural

+### Adapter

+Classa adapter can only be done with multiple inheritence.
+Should be possible with templates, and not a good approach, not scalable at all.

+### Bridge

+Looks like policy approach will improve this pattern.

+### Composite

+Looks like this cant be improved with templates.
+Is used for creating tree-like object structures.

+### Decorator

+Without inheritence it needs the functions implemented again.
+Use templates with parenting the template similar to policies.